 But this shouldn’t mean you go forcing yourself into a new hobby you might not enjoy, or that you feign an interest in an activity you really can’t play – after all, you don’t want to be invited on that company golfing trip with the big boss after pretending you’d spent your Sunday afternoon down the driving range.

-Yes!
-Hiring Managers are nosy people and they want to see how you spend your spare time.
-So instead of leaving off hobbies you think are boring or irrelevant try thinking more carefully about how you can sell your current hobbies and interests to an employer to best highlight what skills you could bring to a new job.
+Hiring Managers want to see how you spend your spare time to understand what kind of person you are and how you would fit into their team.
+So think carefully about how you can sell your current hobbies and interests to an employer to best highlight what skills you could bring to a new job.